NavigationContentFooter

 7. Check the number of running Instances from the Rocket.Chat administration interface.

-Once everything is set up and working, you can remove the public flexible IP addresses from both Rocket.Chat Instances, as well as from the MongoDB instance.
+Once everything is set up and working, you can remove the public flexible IP addresses from both Rocket.Chat Instances, as well as from the MongoDB® instance.
 They will be able to communicate securely using the Private Network.

 Conclusion

 You have now configured a Rocket.Chat application based on several Instances and communicating internally using the Private Networks feature.
-The connection between these Instances is isolated from the internet and the internal network and only the Instances added to the Private Network are able to communicate with each other.
+The connection between these Instances is isolated from the internet and the internal network and only the Instances added to the Private Network can communicate with each other.
 For more advanced configuration options of Rocket.Chat, refer to the official documentation.
 More information about the Private Networks feature is available in our feature documentation.
 Do you have any remaining questions or suggestions?
 We welcome your feedback on Slack: Scaleway Community.
 Join us in the #private-network chan.

 © 2023-2024 – Scaleway